 – Establishing a routine, in hopes they will carry this on throughout their lives.

 – Creating a space for the child to ask questions later.

 – Growing a closer connection with our child and with God.

 2. Incorporate prayer into your bedtime routine

 Hopefully, you’re already reading a Bible story or a devotion to your kiddo before bed.
 If you aren’t already praying over him, this is a good time to start incorporating prayer into your routine.

 Praying over your child before sleep will help him to feel more at peace and secure.
 He will rest soundly knowing that God has heard your prayers for him.

-If you haven’t heard of Jesus, Mommy, and Me, click here to learn how you can build a better bond in 30 days of mother-child devotions.
+If you haven’t heard of Jesus, Mommy, and Me, you can find out how to build a better bond in 30 days of mother-child devotions HERE.

 Baby steps.
 You can read scripture.
 To me, this feels way more comfortable than actually praying.
 (But it kinda is praying, all at the same time.)